What to do in Barcelona in September 2026?

 Magical evening at Casa Batlló: visit and concert

-Enjoy a magical evening at Casa Batlló by discovering Gaudí’s sea-inspired architecture, then taking in an enchanting concert on the dragon’s rooftop under the stars.
+Enjoy a magical evening at Casa Batlló by discovering Gaudí’s sea-inspired architecture, then enjoying an enchanting concert on the dragon rooftop under the stars.

 Dinner under the stars at Fabra Observatory until October 4, 2026

 What if you combined gastronomy and astronomy for an unforgettable evening?
-From May to October, Fabra Observatory invites you to enjoy a refined open-air dinner facing Barcelona, before exploring the mysteries of the night sky through a telescope.
+From May to October, Fabra Observatory invites you to enjoy a refined open-air dinner overlooking Barcelona, before exploring the mysteries of the starry sky through a telescope.

 Temporary exhibitions

-Explore the architecture of Gaudí : Visit Antoni Gaudí’s architectural masterpieces, such as the Sagrada Familia, Casa Batlló, and Casa Milà (La Pedrera).
+Explore Gaudí’s architecture: Visit Antoni Gaudí’s architectural masterpieces, such as the Sagrada Familia, Casa Batlló, and Casa Milà (La Pedrera).
 The late-summer weather is perfect for admiring these iconic buildings.

-Weather in Barcelona in September September in Barcelona is generally one of the most pleasant months.
+Barcelona September Weather September in Barcelona is generally one of the most pleasant months.
 There are fewer tourists and the weather is radiant.
-Temperatures are still warm, but they start to drop.
-Rainfall is low and days are sunny.
-Average temperatures are around 23°C, and average lows are around 18°C.
+Temperatures are still warm, but they begin to drop.
+Rainfall is low and the days are sunny.
+Average temperatures are around 23°C and minimum temperatures are around 18°C.